 Coquihalla Canyon and the Othello Tunnels

 Another local gem is the Coquihalla Canyon, most famous for the Othello Tunnels—a series of old train tunnels and bridges that cut through the solid granite walls and pass over the wild Coquihalla River.
-While Othello Tunnels and Coquihalla Canyon Park remain closed for the 2023 season due to extensive flood and storm damage in 2021, you can keep an eye out for updates when planning future visits.
+While Othello Tunnels and Coquihalla Canyon Park was closed for the 2023 season due to extensive flood and storm damage in 2021, two of the tunnels are set to reopen in July 2024.
+We suggest keeping an eye out for updates when planning your visit.

 Insider Tip: Stop by the Blue Moose Coffee House for a refreshment.
 This cozy café is an institution in Hope, offering delicious baked goods and a wide range of coffees and teas to fuel the next leg of your journey.